Growlanser II: The Sense of Justice: Characters

-She is a magic user and Shadow Knight of Burnstein.
-Shadow Knights are spies for Burnstein and work behind the scenes.
-She is secretive and tries to keep distance from people in order to protect herself emotionally.
-This is due to an event in her past.
+She is a magic user and Shadow Knight of Burnstein, a type of spy.
+She is secretive and tries to keep distance from people in order to protect herself emotionally, due to an event in her past.
 She was on a mission with a man named Karl and they had to split up to evade pursuit.
-Karl promised to meet up again but he never showed up.
+Karl promised to meet up again but he died before he could.
 Riviera was depressed over this while her sister Olivia, who was Karl's lover, was able to accept his death calmly.
 Riviera could not deal with this kind of pain again and wonders how Olivia can endure it.